One Question to Ask HR If You Are Already Maxing Out Your 401(k) Contributions

-Does the 401(k) plan allow after-tax contributions in addition to pre-tax 401(k) or Roth 401(k) contributions?
-If the answer is “Yes,” this strategy will work.
-If the answer is “No,” we, unfortunately, will have to look for other ways to save.
+To explore this option, you first need to ask your HR department: Does the 401(k) plan allow after-tax contributions in addition to pre-tax or Roth 401(k) contributions?
+If the answer is yes, this strategy may be possible.
+If not, there are other approaches to consider.

 This commentary reflects the personal opinions, viewpoints, and analyses of The Dala Group, LLC employees providing such comments.
 It should not be regarded as a description of advisory services provided by The Dala Group, LLC or performance returns of any The Dala Group, LLC client.
 The views reflected in the commentary are subject to change at any time without notice.
 Nothing in this commentary constitutes investment advice, performance data, or any recommendation that any particular security, portfolio of securities, transaction, or investment strategy is suitable for any specific person.
 Any mention of a particular security and related performance data is not a recommendation to buy or sell that security.
 The Dala Group, LLC manages its clients’ accounts using various investment techniques and strategies, which are not necessarily discussed in the commentary.
 Investments in securities involve the risk of loss.
 Past performance is no guarantee of future results.